 The selection of encryption algorithms for UE-CN signalling and UE-AN signalling should be performed by the SPCFs of CN and AN respectively after a successful mutual authentication between UE and AUSF.
 The security algorithm selection for user plane traffic should be performed after the UE is authorized to transmit and receive data.
 This selection may be implemented inside a slice, and the mechanism could be customized for different slice types.

-If the selection of encryption/integrity algorithms and key lengths is dedicated for one slice, it should comply with the slice’s security policy, of which SPCF must be aware.
-If the selection is for multiple slices (e.g. in cases selecting algorithms for a secure channel shared by multiple slices), it should comply with the security policies of all these slices and SPCF must be aware of all these slices’ security policies.

-Editor's note: further clarification is needed for the selection for multiple slices.

 Besides, the selection of security policies should also consider a UE’s security capabilities and the network’s security capabilities.
 The figure below illustrates the selection of encryption/integrity algorithms and key lengths.

 Figure 5.8.4.9.3-1 Encryption and integrity algorithm selection for signalling protection